WELZ-gh/guides/Apache2VirtualHostSetup.md

 service apache2 restart
 ```
 ---
-The site needs to be located in the same directory as `DocumentRoot` from the `conf` file.<br>
-The best place to have the sites is in the `/var/www/` directory - one folder per site.
 ___
-Run the following command on the server
+Run the following command on the server to enable HTTPS
 ```
 certbot
 ```